 The “dark web” is a subset of the “deep web”.
 The deep web is just the part of the web that isn’t accessible by search engines.
 You won’t find these websites when you use a search engine like Google or Bing, but they’re otherwise normal websites.
 The “dark web” is a smaller part of the deep web that can’t be accessed without special software.

 The dark web exists on darknets, which are “overlay networks”.
-They’re build on top of the normal Internet, but they require special software to access, so they aren’t normally visible or accessible to people who aren’t in the know.
+They’re built on top of the normal Internet, but they require special software to access, so they aren’t normally visible or accessible to people who aren’t in the know.

 For example, the free software Tor hides a darknet.
 While you can use Tor to anonymize your web browsing activity on normal websites, Tor also offers .onion sites, or “Tor hidden services”.
 These are special websites that can only be accessed through Tor.
 They use Tor’s anonymity to cloak themselves, hiding where the server is located–assuming the server is configured correctly.
 Only people connected to Tor can view them, so they aren’t normally accessible and it’s difficult for anyone to track who visits them.